JaredChung/nd00333_AZMLND_C2/starter_files/README.md

 ### Step 7 - Create and Publish a Pipeline

-Start Pipeline of end to AutoML, building of endpoint and show runDetail Widget in Jupyter notebook
+Start Pipeline which will create an end to end automation of AutoML training and building of endpoint for deployment and consumption

 ![pipelinecreated](screenshots/pipelinecreated.png)